 A complex emergency has persisted in DRC for more than 20 years.
 Population displacement is frequent and repeated, and mostly driven by armed clashes and intercommunal violence between foreign, self-defence, and other armed groups.
-More than five million people are internally displaced.
-The situation in the eastern provinces remains particularly volatile, and humanitarian needs have increased since January 2020, as displaced and local populations are faced with violence, food insecurity, floods and disease outbreaks.
-1,315 extrajudicial killings by armed groups were reported in the first half of 2020, triple the number recorded during the same period last year.
-Over 900,000 refugees from DRC live in African host countries.
-DRC also hosts about 528,000 refugees, mainly from Rwanda, Central African Republic, and South Sudan?
+More than 5 million people are internally displaced.
+The situation in the eastern provinces remains particularly volatile; humanitarian needs are projected to be higher in 2021 than at the beginning of 2020, as displaced and local populations are faced with violence, food insecurity, floods, disease outbreaks, and the secondary effects of COVID-19 restrictions.
+1,315 extrajudicial killings by armed groups were reported in the first half of 2020 – three times the number recorded during the same period in 2019.
+Over 934,000 refugees from DRC live in African host countries.
+DRC also hosts about 527,000 refugees, mainly from Rwanda, Central African Republic, Congo, and Angola.?

 ACAPS' team is daily monitoring the impact of COVID-19.
 Find more information related to the outbreak here.

 Humanitarian Conditions: 4.5

 Information courtesy of ACAPS. https://www.acaps.org/

 26 Common Operating Datasets or CCCM-tagged datsets are on the Humanitarian Data Exchange:

 - DRC Displacement - [IDPs, Returnees] - Baseline Assessment [IOM DTM] - International Organization for Migration - [2020-05-31T00:00:00 TO 2020-05-31T23:59:59]

 - DRC Displacement Data - Ituri Province - Baseline Assessment [IOM DTM] - International Organization for Migration - [2020-01-15T00:00:00 TO 2020-10-28T23:59:59]